 Note: this index doesn’t refer to the table indexes that we use for fast searches.

 Besides these numbers from 1 to 65,535, ENUM columns can also be NULL or zero.
-Take, for example, the country column.
-It accepts NULL.
+In our example, the country column accepts NULL.
 So, aside from indexes 1 to 12, NULL is another possible index with a NULL value.

 You can also have a 0 index.
 This happens in the following situations: